Akatsuki667/holbertonschool-shell/io_redirections_and_filters/README.md

 13-unique : Create a script that takes a list of words as input and prints only words that appear exactly once.

+14-findthatword : Display lines containing the pattern “root” from the file /etc/passwd